flamholz/flamholz.github.io/bbtn_26/index.md

 The goal of this course is to introduce you to quantitative reasoning about biology.
 While knowing numbers at an approximate level (e.g., typical rates of transcription) is a key goal of the course, our primary goal is learning to reason quantitatively (and quickly) about biological systems.
 The aim is to *transform your intuition* about biology and give you an *extra sense* in designing experiments, evaluating hypotheses, and reading papers.

 ## Course book
-Students will receive a copy of *Cell Biology by the Numbers* by Rob Phillips and Ron Milo.
+You'll get a copy of *Cell Biology by the Numbers* by Rob Phillips and Ron Milo.
 The book is also freely available online at [book.bionumbers.org](https://book.bionumbers.org/)

 ## Logistics
 - **Instructor:** Avi Flamholz